 - Course subject Biology

-Bioinformatics is a rapidly growing scientific discipline at the interface of genomics and computer science that has two distinct but overlapping aspects: the development of computer infrastructure (e.g. algorithm, programs, databases) and their use to analyse a wide variety of biological data.
-Among these data, genes, transcripts and epigenetic variants play a central role.
-Their rapid and large-scale acquisition in today's genomics, transcriptomics, proteomics and other -omics projects poses the major challenge for modern biology.
-The large-scale and genome-wide analysis of these data is often referred to as 'functional genomics' and relies on advances in bioinformatics and high throughput technologies such as 3rd generation sequencing.
+Bioinformatics is a rapidly growing scientific discipline at the interface of genomics, statistics and computer science that has distinct but overlapping aspects: the development of computational infrastructure (eg. algorithms, programs, databases) and their use to analyse a wide variety of biological data.
+Among these data, genes, transcripts and epigenetic features play a central role.
+Their rapid and large-scale acquisition in today's genomics, transcriptomics, proteomics and other -omics projects poses the major challenge of modern biology.
+The large-scale and genome-wide analysis of these data relies on advances in bioinformatics and statistics.

 Note: Graduate students attend joint classes with undergraduates but are assessed separately.